-For the detailed description of the RG uses DHCPv6 to request additional IPv6 prefixes refer to 3GPP TS 23.316 [43].
-The use of prefix exclude option is optional, and it is possible for SMF to assign a /64 prefix using stateless address autoconfiguration and a completely different shorter prefix using DHCPv6 Prefix Delegation.
+For the detailed description of the RG uses DHCPv6 to request additional IPv6 prefix(es) refer to clause 4.6.2.3 of 3GPP TS 23.316 [43].
+The prefix exclude option is optionally used to exclude the default /64 prefix allocated to the PDU Session within the same shorter prefix of the DHCPv6 delegated prefix, and it is possible for SMF or SMF+PGW-C to assign a /64 prefix using stateless address autoconfiguration and one or more completely different shorter prefix(es) using DHCPv6 Prefix Delegation without use of prefix exclude option.

 10.3 3GPP Vendor-Specific Options